World

 Share

-The U.S. State has announced a pilot program requiring certain business and tourist visa to post a refundable bond ranging from $5,000 to $15,000.
-This initiative aims to deter visa overstays and ensure compliance with U.S. laws.
-The program is set to begin on 20, 2025, and will run for 12 months.
+The U.S. State Department has announced a new pilot program requiring certain business and tourist visa applicants to post a refundable bond ranging from $5,000 to $15,000.
+This initiative aims to deter visa overstays and ensure compliance with U.S. immigration laws.
+The program is set to begin on August 20, 2025, and will run for 12 months.

-The bond requirement applicants from countries identified by the State Department as having high visa overstay , deficient screening and vetting processes, or those citizenship by without residency requirements.
-While the specific list of affected countries has not released, it is expected to include with significant overstay issues.
+The bond requirement targets applicants from countries identified by the State Department as having high visa overstay rates, deficient screening and vetting processes, or those offering citizenship by investment without residency requirements.
+While the specific list of affected countries has not been released, it is expected to include nations with significant overstay issues.
 Travelers from countries participating in the Visa Waiver Program are exempt from this requirement.

-This move is of a broader strategy by the Trump administration to tighten visa regulations and over visa overstays.
+This move is part of a broader strategy by the Trump administration to tighten visa regulations and address concerns over visa overstays.
 In recent months, the administration has implemented additional measures, including requiring in-person interviews for visa renewals and introducing new passport requirements for the Visa Diversity Lottery.
-The visa bond program revives a similar initiative in 2020 but was not implemented due to the COVID-19 pandemic.
+The visa bond program revives a similar initiative proposed in 2020 but was not implemented due to the COVID-19 pandemic.

 The State Department has stated that the pilot program is necessary to mitigate financial risks associated with visa non-compliance and to encourage foreign governments to strengthen their internal documentation systems.
 The department also emphasized that the bond requirement is not intended to be a financial burden but rather a tool to ensure that visitors adhere to the terms of their visas.